wp-plugins/pardot/README.txt

 1. A page can have two forms!
 Here, one is in the body and one in a widget.

 == Changelog ==

+= 1.0.1 =
+Fix bug with form order in content

 = 1.0 =
 Initial release.